Mount Royal, New Jersey

-Mount Royal is an unincorporated community and census-designated place located within East Greenwich Township in Gloucester County, New Jersey, United States.
+Mount Royal is an unincorporated community and census-designated place located within East Greenwich Township in Gloucester County, in the U.S. state of New Jersey.
 The area is served as United States Postal Service ZIP Code 08061.

 As of the 2000 United States census, the population for ZIP Code Tabulation Area 08061 was 713.

 Demographics

+Mount Royal was first listed as a census designated place in the 2020 U.S. census.

+As of 2020, the population was 777.

+Transportation

+The Swedesboro Railroad built its line from Woodbury to Swedesboro through the town, opening in October 1869 under lease to the West Jersey Railroad.
+It is still operated for freight traffic by the Southern Railroad of New Jersey.

 Education

 East Greenwich Township School District serves grades K-6 with 7-12 served by Kingsway Regional School District.

 Guardian Angels Regional School is a K-8 school that operates under the auspices of the Roman Catholic Diocese of Camden.
 Its PreK-3 campus is in Gibbstown while its 4-8 campus is in Paulsboro.